 The Roots We've Forgotten: Healing Through Provenance and Inner Peace

 We’ve forgotten our roots.
-But they’re still there—quiet, waiting.
-And I believe that through spirit, compassion, and a commitment to calm, we can begin to grow again.
+But they’re still there—quiet and waiting.
+I believe that through spirit, compassion, and a commitment to calm, we can begin to grow again.

 What Are Roots, Really?